dynamiqs/dynamiqs/README.md

 High-performance quantum systems simulation with JAX.

-**dynamiqs** is a Python library for **GPU-accelerated** and **differentiable** quantum simulations.
+**Dynamiqs** is a Python library for **GPU-accelerated** and **differentiable** quantum simulations.
 Solvers are available for the Schrödinger equation, the Lindblad master equation, and the stochastic master equation.
 The library is built with [JAX](https://jax.readthedocs.io/en/latest/index.html) and the main solvers are based on [Diffrax](https://github.com/patrick-kidger/diffrax).

 Documentation is available on our website, <https://www.dynamiqs.org>; see the [Python API](https://www.dynamiqs.org/python_api/index.html) for a list of all implemented functions.

-The main features of **dynamiqs** are:
+The main features of **Dynamiqs** are:

 - Running simulations on **CPUs** and **GPUs** with high-performance.
 - Executing many simulations **concurrently** by batching over Hamiltonians, initial states or jump operators.